Code360In/katacoda-scenarios-32/flask-api/step5.md

 >
 > Modify the API to support updating to a book.
 > Application may send a HTTP PUT request to the endpoint to update a book.
-> The updated book data is sent in the body of the HTTP request.
+> The updated book data in JSON will be sent in the body of the HTTP request.

 E.g. To update the first book to {"title": "Python programming", "rating": 7.1}, execute: